bkw777/dl2/README.md

 # dlplus
 DeskLink+ is a Tandy Portable Disk Drive emulator or "TPDD Server" implimented in C.
+2022 [GGLabs](https://gglabs.us/) has added support for TS-DOS subdirectories.

 [Original README](README.txt)